zeltnhug/HughZeltner.github.io/README.md

-Hello I'm Hugh Zeltner
+Hello I'm Hugh Zeltner I'm currently studying Computer Science and Business Administration with a strong interest in using technology to improve others everyday life.
+I’m really passionate about exploring how technogly can help people interact more effectively with the world around them as well as take stress out of every day tasks.

 ![My Photo](IMG_72452(Final).png)

 **About me**
-Hello I'm Hugh Zeltner, I am studying Computer Science and Buissnes adminasatrion at the Universitry of washigton tacoma.
-In my free time I like to rock climb and Ski in the winter.
+Hello I'm Hugh Zeltner, I’m currently studying Computer Science and Business Administration at the University of Washington Tacoma.
+I’ve always been fascinated by how technogly is alwasys advancing, how people use it, and how it can make life easier when applied thoughtfully.

-I have a large intrist into all things technolgy, my goal is to get into a job where I can conect people with tech that can improve everyday life.
+I’m working toward a career where I can connect people with meaningful technology, whether through software, product development, or technical communication.
+Helping others understand and use tech effectively is what motivates me.

+Outside of academics, I love spending time outdoors.
+I enjoy rock climbing, and in the winter I like to skiing and snow shoe.
+These activities push me to stay focused, and always ready to learn just like in the tech feild.

 ## Table of Contents
 - [About Me](About-me)